Wensber/TextTheSpire/README.md

 TextTheSpire is currently not capable of accessing various menus or screens.
 This includes save slots, statistics, compendium, run history, settings, patch notes, custom game, etc.
-Daily Climb is supported but the Modifiers Draft and Sealed Deck are not yet.

 Requirements: